openmrv/MRV/Modules_2/coded.md

 ![alt_text](images/CODED/img25.png "image_tooltip")

 4. The panel that appears next to the map allows for the selection of a language.
 Choose your preferred language.
-Currently, the only options are English and French.
+Currently, the only options are English, Spanish, and French.

 ![alt_text](images/CODED/img26.png "image_tooltip")

 **Parameterization**

 The following are a recommendation of parameters to use based on previous experience.
-Everything can and should be tuned for local analysis, and details on parameters can be found in the Application Guidebook.
+Everything can and should be tuned for local analysis.

 - **Start and End date:** Change the start and end dates to ‘2000-01-01’ and ‘2020-01-01, respectively.